 Poems By A Father

-Author Donald L. Wenker, a passionate writer, is from Cincinnati, Ohio.
-He married Susan Schmidt in 1962, and is father of eight, four boys and four girls, and grandfather of nine.
-Don is also an organic farmer; he owns Spring Hill Farm, where he produces maple syrup and raises beef and dairy cattle.
+Author Donald L. Wenker, a passionate writer, was from Cincinnati, Ohio.
+He married Susan Schmidt in 1962, and was father of eight, four boys and four girls, and grandfather of nine.
+Don was also an organic farmer.
+His family owns Spring Hill Farm, where they produce maple syrup and raise beef and dairy cattle.

-Some of Don’s work appears in The Pocket Book of Limericks, and he is currently at work on Short Stories by a Father.
-In addition to his love of writing and farming, Don volunteers as a mentor and teacher at the University of Cincinnati.
+Some of Don’s work appears in The Pocket Book of Limericks.
+In addition to his love of writing and farming, Don volunteered as a mentor and teacher at the University of Cincinnati.